-For this study, we utilized the current configuration of a center pivot irrigation system owned by our cooperating farmer.
-This configuration included drop nozzles with spray heads at approximately 1.5 feet (in-canopy) above the ground surface.
+For this study, the current configuration of a center pivot irrigation system owned by our cooperating farmer was utilized.
+This configuration included drops with spray heads at approximately 1.5 feet (in-canopy) above the ground surface.
 The sprinkler heads on the seventh and outside span of the center pivot were raised to approximately 7 feet above ground level (above canopy).
 This nozzle height allowed for an undisturbed spray pattern for a majority of the growing season.
 The sprinkler heads on the sixth span of the center pivot remained at the original height (in-canopy).
-In 2003, the nozzles were raised by attaching the flexible drop hose to the center pivot using truss rod slings.
-Because the farmer decided not to irrigate this field in 2003, we moved to an adjacent pivot in 2004.
-We raised the pivot nozzles by replacing the drop hoses and 'j-tubes' on this system.
+In 2003, the nozzles were raised by attaching the flexible drop hose using truss rod slings.
+Because the farmer decided not to irrigate this field in 2004, the study was moved to an adjacent pivot in 2004.
+The pivot nozzles were raised by replacing the drop hoses and 'j-tubes' on this system.
 In 2004 the nozzle heights in the outside span were left at 1.5 feet above ground level and the next span into the field were raised to 7 feet.
 Spacing was 5-feet between nozzles for both site-years.

 For the 2003 growing season, three in-season tillage treatments were replicated three times under each of the sprinkler heights.
 The three tillage treatments were cultivation, inter-row rip and basin tillage.
 The cooperating farmer implemented the tillage treatments when the corn was at the V6 growth stage.
 The tillage treatments were implemented in strips running the length of the field.
-The field was planted perpendicular to the sprinkler direction.
+The field was planting perpendicular to the sprinkler direction.
 In 2004, the cooperating farmer chose to use grow the corn crop using no-till and planted in a circular pattern.
-Although we intended to implement the inter-row rip and basin tillage operations, it was prevented by wet weather in June.
-Thus, the only tillage in 2004 was no-till.
+In-season tillage was was to be implemented, inter-row rip and basin tillage in 2004 was no-till.
 The cooperating farmer conducted all field operations (planting, fertilization, pest control, irrigation, etc.) during 2003 and 2004.

 Runoff was measured on cultivation and basin tillage for 2 replications and both sprinkler heights in 2003.
-Four-inch, V-notch furrow weirs were installed at the bottom of the 8-row plots.
-The runoff for two 30-inch rows for the entire length of the pivot span (plot) was directed into the weir by furrows created during the tillage treatments and by soil berms where needed.
+Four-inch, V-notch furrow weirs installed at the bottom of the 8-row plots.
+The runoff for two 30-inch rows for the entire length of the pivot span (plot) was directed into the weir by the tillage treatment and soil berms where needed.
 The water level height in the stilling-wells of the weirs was recorded using auto-logging pressure transducers.
-Because the cooperating farmer chose no-till for the 2004 season, we installed two 10-foot by 32-foot runoff plots using landscape edging.
+Because the cooperating farmer chose no-till for the 2004 season, two 10-foot by 38-foot runoff plots using landscape edging were installed.
 Furrow weirs were installed on the lower end of the plots to measure runoff.

-The soil type at both site-years was Kuma Silt Loam.
+The soil type at both sites was Kuma Silt Loam.
 The slope was approximately 1 to 1.5 percent and was fairly uniform across treatments.
 We measured soil moisture from mid-June through early September using a Troxler neutron probe at one-foot increments to five feet of soil depth.
 A neutron access tube was installed in each tillage and nozzle height treatment in 2003 and six access tubes were installed in each nozzle height treatment in 2004.
+The study was repeated in 2005 but the results are not published.
+Problems associated with the bowls created surging and resulted in sections of sprinklers not outputting water.
+These sprinklers were generally the above canopy sprinklers.